 The election authority creates a code that identifies that voter with that name on the voter rolls, the voter registration list

-Voter gets code, no SMS for delivery of code, need asynchronous highly secure messaging and app containers (Standard two factor authentication uses SMS)
+Voter gets code, limit SMS for delivery of code, need asynchronous highly secure messaging and app containers (Standard two factor authentication uses SMS).

+Transmission needs to perform validation and coherence checks.
+Eliminating intermediate tasks during transmission is important.
+Recording and transmitting data at the Vote Processing Centre (VPC), speeding up the recording of information in the system is important.
+It reduces the number of errors detected in the data transmission chain.

+Systems need to validate the vote totals gathered at polling stations.

 Need end to end authentication via encryption at every step of the transmission chain